 - In March, mini mainframe is installed and old mainframe hardware system is removed.

-- Automated provisioning of IT accounts goes live, including email for life for alumni in March.
+- Automated provisioning of IT accounts goes live.

 - In July, Virtual Private Network (VPN) is installed, allowing secure remote access to Banner Admin enterprise business applications.
 Last AIX machine is removed.